Home

 Looking for Grand Cayman Restaurants?

 First let me say I love Caribbean food.
-Actually, I like pretty well any food but Caribbean is high on my list of the world's cuisines so my personal favorite Grand Cayman restaurant is, or maybe that should be are, Champions I and II.
-Run by authentic Caribbean folks, they make the best 'Heavy Cake' around for my money.
-You'll find them at 43 Eastern Ave in George Town, or call 345-949-7882.
-They also do buffets, which are great for sampling dishes you've never heard of or are unsure about, and great for trying all the different Grand Cayman food.
+Actually, I like pretty well any food but Caribbean is high on my list of the world’s cuisines so my personal favorite restaurant on Grand Cayman is Champion House II.
+Run by authentic Caribbean folks, they make the best ‘Heavy Cake’ around for my money.
+You’ll find them at 43 Eastern Ave in George Town, or call 345-949-7882.
+They also do buffets, which are great for sampling dishes you’ve never heard of or are unsure about, and great for trying all the different Grand Cayman food.

 Another place we liked was Paradise Bar and Grill down at the waterfront in George Town.
 Sitting out under the stars, looking out over the sea, eating Conch Chowder and Lobster and Avocado salad was a perfect way to end a busy day.
 Being down at the harbour makes them a perfect place to eat after trips on the submarine or semi-submersible.
 They're also at the quieter end of the waterfront, 96 South Church St, for those of us who like to take life easy.
 Call them at 345-945-1444 for more information.